herbertli/Gravitational_Voronoi/README.md

 	+ sock.sentto(message.encode('utf-8'), (<local IP of your machine>, 8080))
 ```

 You will run the game server and clients on energon2, and you will run `web.js` and the webpage `localhost:10000` on your machine.

+## Submission

+Please send us your client as well as a bash file that executes it.
+Also make sure to let us know if you require us to load a module for python.
+Email your clients to both of the following recipients:

+	ad3531@nyu.edu - Anurag Dhaipule
+	hmz224@nyu.edu - Hassan Mujtaba Zaidi

+	Team Zorro